turbot/guardrails-docs/docs/runbooks/enterprise-install/blue-green-deployment/index.md

 - Open `Events` tab, sort by `Timestamp` descending.
 - Open the Events tab, and identify the first event with a failed status e.g. `CREATE_FAILED`, `UPDATE_FAILED`, or `DELETE_FAILED`.
 - Examine error message for failure details such as invalid parameters, resource limits, etc.

+If you encounter any issues, please open a ticket with us at https://support.turbot.com and attach the relevant information to assist you more efficiently.